MichaelLesirge/intermediate-programming-class/README.md

 # intermediate-programming-class
 All my random projects for my 10th grade intermediate programming class at school.
+I tried to make it more interesting by making the projects a bit more complicated.

 Here are some of my favorite from each section: